 Just a few blocks from Lincoln Road is Espanola Way, where tourists will once again get that Miami-esque restaurant, bar, and boutique vibe.
 This is another area to stroll, especially at night, when the string lights above you come on, the music Spanish music filters out from the restaurants, and couples laugh and walk hand in hand.

-Recently renovated, Deerfield Beach and pier is worth checking out for it's small and local vibe.
+Two of my favorite local beaches.
+Both recently renovated, Deerfield Beach and pier is worth checking out for it's small and local vibe.
 North of the pier are where the young crowds and spring breakers filter out from the bars onto the beach.
 There are volleyball courts where Brazilians will often show off their skills at foot volley.
 South of the pier is a little quieter, where families unwind and lounge chairs are rented.
-The pier itself is iconic to Deerfield Beach, and for $1 you can stroll tp the end and watch the fisherman try their luck.
+The pier itself is iconic to Deerfield Beach, and for $1 you can stroll to the end and watch the fisherman try their luck.
 Several new restaurants have opened up on the beach.
 Check a schedule of events for the many festivals that are held on the street filled with fair food and craft stands.

 19. Bar-B Ranch, Horseback-Riding, Davie